hanacatic12/healthcare-management-system/README.md

 ### 2.6 Patient page (doctor) [#6](https://github.com/hanacatic12/healthcare-management-system-issues/issues/6)

-Doctors can easily search for their patients and view general information, including basic details and the patients current diagnosis.
-This page helps doctors quickly access important info and provides a clear overview of each patient.
+Doctors can easily search for their patients and view general information, including basic details and the patient’s current diagnosis.
+This page helps doctors quickly access important information and provides a clear overview of each patient.
+Additionally, doctors can update diagnoses by adding new ones or removing those from which the patient has recovered, ensuring that records remain accurate and up to date.

 ## 3. Site Map